chef/chef-web-docs/content/supermarket_share_cookbook.md

 {{< note >}}

-Stove is included in ChefDK.
-If you are not using ChefDK, follow the [Stove installation instructions](https://github.com/sethvargo/stove#installation) to install Stove separately.
+Stove is included in Chef Workstation.
+If you are not using Chef Workstation, follow the [Stove installation instructions](https://github.com/sethvargo/stove#installation) to install Stove separately.